 This could work on some women in the same bitter boat, but most women who have been "out of the closet" for a while now want to be with women who want to be with women for the plain and simple reason of truly loving women.
 They're not going to be thrilled with the idea of being someone to settle for and/or some sort of Plan B after the men didn't work out.
 Even if that's not what is said directly, that often seems to be the implication.

 A lot of women do decide to date women after dating men (and having that not go well) as part of coming to the realization they simply don't want to date men.
 But they ALSO (keyword there = ALSO) want to date women because they really WANT to date women, not JUST because they're become afraid of some evil man doin' 'em wrong.
 It might seem a fine distinction to some, but for others it will seem like a different stage of evolution.
 To those, if you're all, "I want to date women because a man was bad to me, waaah!" you'll come off as not fully hatched.

 That being said, if you feel that IS actually the case and you're just being upfront and honest so people know what they're signing up for if they choose to date you, great, good for you.
-But if you're already past your "experimental stage" and do already know that a future with women as lovers is what you're really all about, better to leave the complaining about men part out of it.
-Loving women is enough, and that's what most queer women looking for a date are wanting to hear.
+But if you're already past your "experimental stage" and do already know that a future with more women in your life is what you're really all about, better to leave the complaining about men part out of it.
+Appreciating women is enough, and that's what most women would rather hear.

 Anything derogatory about the word "dyke"

 ONCE UPON A TIME, this was a word intended to rudely describe a more masculine lesbian.
 It was often used by sad, unfortunate, narrow-minded and sexually unsophisticated folk to attempt to make those women feel badly about themselves.
 And I guess it still is for some ignorant barnyard dwellers out there, but hopefully if you're one of those, you'll avoid signing up for this site.